-The Year 10 Health and Physical course offers two distinct modules of work per semester that either promote the health of individuals or develop the concepts and skills for physical activity.
-These modules provide students with a natural progression into Physical Education as an Authority subject in Years 11 and 12.
+The Year 10 Health and Physical Education course offers modules of work per semester that either introduce students to theoretical principles related to Physical Education or develop the concepts and skills for physical activity.
+These modules provide students with a natural progression into Physical Education as an elective subject in Years 11 and 12.

-Each module in Health Education will focus on different health concerns and allows students to explore issues (of interest to them) which directly impact on themselves, their families, their friends and the larger community.
 In Physical Education, students will analyse the energy system requirements of Water Polo players, as well as understand the contributing factors to acquiring skills in Futsal.
-They will participate in practical activities related to both of these sports twice a week.
+They will explore the impact of sociology, gender stereotypes and media representation on women in sport, particularly in tennis.
+They will participate in practical activities related to all of these sports twice a week.